Merkoba/Meltdown/README.md

 You must first set the API key for it to work.

-This can be done using the main menu: `Set API Key`.
+This can be done using the model menu: `Set API Key`.

 Then pick the model you want: `Use GPT Model`.